csc7/PP1_CI_TGC/README.md

     In order to keep symmetry as accurate as possible, Values (which are shown in a list) are located in the middle.\
     This section is followed, downwards, by another section (which lies in the middle of the body) that contains a table with the last projects of the company (those in year 2021).\
     Finally, at the bottom of the body, there is another section that contains a table that shows the amount of people per department in the company.\
-    The desined is carried out for a screen size of 1024x1536 pixels (double in vertical lenght than the home page).
+    The designed is carried out for a screen size of 1024x1536 pixels (double in vertical length than the home page).
 - #### *Our services:*
     It contains pictures in a carousel (taken from Bootstrap, please see credit sections below).\
     Below, in a section, there are columns that contain the titles of the services and text for each of them.\